juristr/fabiangosebrink.github.io/_posts/2017-11-20-using-the-angular-material-paginator-with-angular.md

 {% endhighlight %}

 We are sending back the information about the paging with HATEOAS but also with a header to read it with Angular later.
-Especially the `totalcount` is interesting for the client.
+The `totalcount` is especially interesting for the client.
 You could also send this back with the JSON response.

 {% highlight js %}